 In asking God “How long?” is the bold faith that Craig was speaking about, a faith that demands God’s answering, but does not permit an answer yet, a faith that mourns, remembers, trusts, and ultimately, waits.
 As we asked God to heal Craig when he was hit by that careless bus, we expected God to heal him as the only answer that is appropriate to God being a God that is powerful and good.
 There was even a blog entitled “Fortune Favors the Bold” set up in expectation of his healing.
 What was the boldness that Craig stood for?
 The boldness that fortune will favour him by?
 What healing is there that we should expect?
 It is in the bold trust of a future that offers healing that is more than physical, greater than the physical.
 This is in the strict sense impossible, but is the only possibility that God’s perfect love for it to be such is possible.
 As we ask God, “How Long?”
 God responds, “Wait and see.”
 The impossible will be made possible.

 There I will see Craig again.
 There I will reminisce with him about adventures past and, perhaps, play chess with him in the gardens of the heavenly city.
 There the wounds of a friendship lost will be no more.
 There God’s love, God himself, will be fully manifested.
-In this future, there I will stand with him, with my friend and with God also, all of us will stand there on that day together, healed.
+In this future, there I will stand with him, with my friend and with Christ also (resurrected but with the scars of the cross), all of us will stand there on that day together, healed.